Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experiments

 Nevertheless, we select \ce{H2} and \ce{H3+} for fixed UCCSD ansatz IBM-Q experiments, analogous to Sec.~\ref{subsec:fixedAnsatz}.
 The results are depicted in Fig.~\ref{fig:combined_ibmq} and discussed in the following.
 For a comparison, simulated experiments with pure shot noise are presented in Appendix \ref{subsec:Noise}.
 In Appendix \ref{app:nisq_adapt}, \ce{LiH} serves to study adaptive ansätze by focusing on the robustness of the operator selection criterion of ExcitationSolve compared to the original ADAPT-VQE on a NISQ device.

 Over the five repeated experiments for both, \ce{H2} (Fig.~\ref{fig:ibmq_H2}) and \ce{H3+} (Fig.~\ref{fig:ibmq_H3}), ExcitationSolve demonstrates strong robustness against hardware noise by reproducing the convergence within a single iteration as observed in both exact and shot noise simulation.
 Convergence means that the parameters that were found by the optimizers by solely using energy (or gradient) information from the IBM-Q prepare the ground state within chemical accuracy when re-evaluating the associated energy \emph{via exact simulation}.
 ExcitationSolve hereby surpasses GD in both speed and quality: in all five repetitions of the \ce{H2} experiment, ExcitationSolve reaches chemical accuracy within the first iteration, even within the 95\% confidence intervals.
 The GD step size was tuned in preliminary \ce{H2} IBM-Q experiments and chosen as the largest non-diverging step size tested.
 Even for the more challenging \ce{H3+}, ExcitationSolve still achieves chemical accuracy within the first iteration on average, which was no longer observed for GD in the given time.
 COBYLA was not examined for \ce{H3+} after it proved incapable of handling the hardware noise in the smaller \ce{H2} case where no improvement over the HF energy was achieved.
 COBYLA does not preserve sparsity in the iterates, i.e., does not keep most parameters zero, which leads to deeper and thus noisier transpiled circuits.
 This is in contrast to ExcitationSolve and GD, which owe some of their success under hardware noise to this sparsity, which allows smaller quantum circuits to be executed on the IBM-Q. As a conclusion, the successful convergence especially via ExcitationSolve within a single iteration is striking and rather unexpected given the relatively high errors in the energy estimates obtained from the IBM-Q device, which the energy reconstructions were derived from.
 To put this into perspective, not only is the deviation typically outside the chemical accuracy, but the absolute error may even exceed the initial HF error.
 Nevertheless, the parameters that ExcitationSolve optimized based on these noisy inputs prove to prepare the ground states within chemical accuracy.
+A reason why the reconstruction remains useful is that the hardware noise introduces a systematic error.
+This error may manifest as a rescaled amplitude or an offset shift of the reconstructed finite Fourier series, as depicted for \ce{H3+} in the inset plot of Fig.~\ref{fig:ibmq_H3}.
+Importantly, these transformations do not affect the location of the minimum, leading to parameter values that still prepare the ground state accurately.
 Estimating the energy for the final ExcitationSolve parameters on IBM-Q with a shot budget exceeding 8192, which was otherwise used for energy evaluations, reveals that an at least five-fold shot increase achieves chemical accuracy for \ce{H2}, whereas no such improvement -- not even below the HF error -- is observed for the more complex \ce{H3+}.
+Beyond \ce{H3+}, we observed hardware noise to obscure energy information due to an increased circuit depth from multiple excitations being active in the ansatz.
+Therefore, the error is not systematic enough to allow for sufficient energy reconstructions.

 \FloatBarrier